The History of AVpack

-- This feature looks really nice with animation overrides and will not effect normal AVpack flight assist.
+- This feature looks really nice with animation overrides and will not affect normal AVpack flight assist.

 Dash allows your avatar to dash forwards at a speed.
 This can be a handy way to evade enemies, or just to have fun bumping into your buddies.
 Combine the dash feature with super jump, and you can leap frog your avatar across a very large distance.